5 lessons from a house that generates more energy than it uses

 The family has offered to share what they learned, led many tours through the home and even hosted a reality show to spread the word.

-But houses like this, that produce more energy than they use, are still just a fraction of a percent of the 140 million housing units in the country.
+But houses like this, which produce more energy than they use, are still just a fraction of a percent of the 140 million housing units in the country.
 Fortunato says that's "very disappointing."
-Ultimately he hopes the money his family saves will help convince others to build homes like his.
+Ultimately, he hopes the money his family saves will help persuade others to build homes like his.

 "Just rough math, about $200 a month for the house and about $100 each for the cars," Fortunato says.
 That's $400 a month in utility and gasoline savings that could keep adding up, 15 years after the Green Idea House was finished.